uski12/vivaldi-customisation/README.md

 This modification alters the highly customisable UI offered by Vivaldi, to be more "aesthetic" as per my liking

-I will most likely upload individual files that modify individual components of Vivaldi's UI instead of a single large file with all customisations
+I will most likely upload individual files that modify individual components of Vivaldi's UI, instead of a single large file with all customisations.

 **Default UI:** ![image](https://user-images.githubusercontent.com/67533410/116580225-cabf6f80-a930-11eb-95eb-c3ec25c74c5f.png)